Global warming, an unleashing enemy shattering the ‘Temple of life’

 Effects

-Avaaz members live in every nation of the world and its teams are spread across 18 countries, six continents operating in 17 languages.
+Avaaz members live in every nation of the world and its teams spread across 18 countries spread across six continents operating in 17 languages.

 Within 50 years, 1.5 billion people could be forced to flee temperatures as hot as the Sahara desert, and already 20 million are forced to run every year, Avaaz campaigner, Huiting Hsu, said in a statement sighted by the Ghana News Agency (GNA).